When the best care matters...

 - Mental Health professionals are available by appointment to meet with patients who are undergoing cancer treatment to talk through worries, anxieties, or concerns that may be a result of the cancer diagnosis.
 Therapy may include other family members or a referral for medication to help with depression or anxiety.
 The mental health therapist can also assist the patient or family in locating a support group.

 - Education for cancer patients and their families is available by contacting St. Anthony Education Services.
-Offerings include referrals for resources to learn more and connections to groups and individuals for support.
+Offerings include referrals for resources to learn more and connections to the St. Anthony Cancer Support Group and individuals for support.

-- Oncology Certified Nurses: All of the nurses in the St. Anthony Infusion Center are oncology certified.
+- Oncology Certified Nurses: All of the nurses in the St. Anthony infusion department are oncology certified.
 This is a great benefit for our patients and their families.
 Oncology nursing certification validates and ensures that nurses have met stringent requirements for knowledge and experience.
 They are qualified to provide competent oncology care.
-As Cheri Theulen, RN-OCN, nurse manager states, "Having 100% oncology certified nurses demonstrates the strong commitment that St. Anthony Regional Hospital has to our patients and the community."
+As Cheri Theulen, RN, BSN, OCN, nurse manager states, "Having 100% oncology certified nurses demonstrates the strong commitment that St. Anthony Regional Hospital has to our patients and the community."